Home

 right arrowCourse Goals

-In this course, we will study the reasons why the privilege of the press is so important to a representative republic such as ours, and how profoundly the loss of citizen's trust in the institution of the press can affect our ability to protect our personal and political freedoms.
+In this course, we will study the reasons why the privilege of the press is so important to a representative republic such as ours, and how profoundly the loss of citizen's trust in this institution can affect our ability to protect our personal and political freedoms.
 We will also study and practice the basic fundamentals of news writing and reporting.

 right arrow Course Outcomes